rfabbri/minus/README.md

 ## Authors

-Adapted and improved over Anton Leykin's and Timothy Duff's codes from Macaulay2 by Ricardo Fabbri.
+Source code adapted and improved over Anton Leykin's and Timothy Duff's codes from Macaulay2 by Ricardo Fabbri.
 The core code grew out of Macaulay2/e/NAG.cpp.
+These improvements and specializations were jointly developed with Tomas Pajdla, Benjamin Kimia and Hongyi Fan, with intensive discussion and testing from remaining ICCV'19 paper co-authors while at ICERM/Brown University: Jonathan Hauenstein, Margaret Regan, Elias Tsigaridas, Charles Wrampler, and David Pinho.

 ## Acknowledgements
-This grew as part of ICERM's 2018 Nonlinear Algebra Program (Computer Vision Working group) and 2019 Algebraic Vision research cluster.
-Both co-organized by the authors.
+This grew as part of ICERM's 2018 Nonlinear Algebra Program (Computer Vision Working group) and 2019 Algebraic Vision research cluster, co-organized by the authors Leykin and Fabbri, respectively.
 We also thank our ICCV'19 paper co-authors.